ibm-cloud-docs/vpc/lb-ts-https-listener.md

 {{site.data.keyword.attribute-definition-list}}

-# Why can't I create a HTTPS listener on a load balancer using a public certificate stored in IBM Cloud Secrets Manager?
+# Why can't I create an HTTPS listener on a load balancer using a public certificate stored in IBM Cloud Secrets Manager?
 {: #troubleshoot-lb-https-listener}
 {: troubleshoot}
 {: support}